-Brora golf course in Scotland will blow you away
+Brora golf course in the Highlands of Scotland will blow you away

 Get down into this wobbly, frumpy thing and one becomes lost.
 Gloriously so.